Wyatt Earp: Relationship with Sadie Marcus

 After Marcus arrived in Tombstone with Behan, Earp apparently developed an interest in her, although there are no records in Tombstone of a relationship between them.
-Tombstone diarist George W. Parsons never mentioned seeing Wyatt and Sadie together and neither did John Clum in his memoirs.
+Tombstone diarist George W. Parsons never mentioned seeing Wyatt and Sadie together, and neither did John Clum in his memoirs.
 But Earp and Marcus certainly knew each other, as Behan and Earp had offices above the Crystal Palace Saloon.

 In April 1882, shortly after he left Tombstone, there is evidence that Earp had developed feelings for Marcus.
 The Earp posse, by that time on their vendetta ride, arrived in Albuquerque, New Mexico, intending to stay for two weeks.
 Wyatt and Holliday had been fast friends since Holliday saved Earp's life in Dodge City three years prior.
-Wyatt was staying with prominent businessman Henry N. Jaffa, who was also president of the local board of trade.
+Wyatt was staying with prominent businessman Henry N. Jaffa, who was also president of the local board of trade, and first Mayor of Albuquerque.
 Like Marcus, Jaffa was Jewish.

 During their stay in Albuquerque, Earp and Holliday ate at the Retreat Restaurant owned by "Fat Charlie".
 Former New Mexico Territory Governor Miguel Otero wrote in 1940 that "Holliday said something about Earp becoming 'a damn Jew-boy'.
 Earp became angry and left.
 [Henry] Jaffa told me later that Earp's woman was a Jewess.
 Earp did mezuzah when entering the house."
 The Albuquerque Evening Review reported that Doc Holliday "became intoxicated and indiscreet in his remarks, which offended Wyatt and caused the party to break up, Holliday going with Tipton."

 Earp's anger at Holliday's ethnic slur may indicate that his feelings for Marcus were more serious at the time than is commonly known.
-The information in the letter is compelling because at that time in the 1940s, the possibility of a prior relationship between Wyatt Earp and Josephine Marcus while in Tombstone was unknown.
+The information in the letter is compelling because, at that time in the 1940s, the possibility of a prior relationship between Wyatt Earp and Josephine Marcus while in Tombstone was unknown.
 Otero could know these things only if he had a relationship with someone who had personal knowledge of the people involved.

 Marcus went to great lengths to sanitize her own and Wyatt's history.
-For example, as mentioned, she worked hard to keep her name and the name of Wyatt's second wife Mattie out of Stuart Lake's 1931 book, Wyatt Earp: Frontier Marshal, and Marcus threatened litigation to keep it that way.
+For example, as mentioned, she worked hard to keep her name and the name of Wyatt's second wife, Mattie, out of Stuart Lake's 1931 book, Wyatt Earp: Frontier Marshal, and Marcus threatened litigation to keep it that way.
 Marcus also told Earp's biographers and others that Earp never drank, did not own gambling saloons, and that he never provided prostitutes to customers, although strong evidence to the contrary exists.